 Your local Dementia Advisor can provide advice and help you find the dementia support that you need.
-Lynn Silverstone is the Northern Sydney Dementia Advisor and she can be contacted by telephone 02 9998 2900 or by email email@example.com
+You can contact the Northern Sydney Dementia Advisor by telephone on 1300 002 262 or by email CareChoices@ccnb.com.au.

 Funded by the Australian Government, CCNB’s Dementia Advisory Service is currently available in the Northern Sydney region.
 You are eligible for the service if you live in the region, are aged 65 years or above, and caring for someone or living with dementia.

 We accept referrals from consumers (directly via self-referral), community service providers, healthcare professionals or through My Aged Care, a government portal established by the Australian Government.